Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 Understanding Tremor and Parkinson’s Symptoms

 Tremor means shaking.
-It may affect the hands, head, voice, legs, or body.
-Tremor can occur at rest, while holding a posture, or during action.
+It may affect the hands, head, voice, legs, or other parts of the body.
+Tremor can occur while the body is at rest, while holding a posture, or during movement and activity.

 Not every tremor is Parkinson’s disease.
-Tremor may be due to essential tremor, anxiety, thyroid disease, medication effects, caffeine, low sugar, alcohol withdrawal, neurological disease, or Parkinsonism.
+Tremor may be caused by essential tremor, anxiety, thyroid disease, medication effects, excessive caffeine, low blood sugar, alcohol withdrawal, neurological disease, or Parkinsonism.

-Parkinsonism means a group of symptoms that may include slowness, stiffness, tremor, reduced facial expression, shuffling walk, and balance problems.
-Parkinson’s disease is one cause of Parkinsonism.
+Parkinsonism means a group of movement-related symptoms that may include slowness, stiffness, tremor, reduced facial expression, shuffling while walking, and balance problems.
+Parkinson’s disease is one possible cause of Parkinsonism.

-At JHN, tremor and Parkinson’s symptoms are evaluated through careful neurological examination, medication review, gait assessment, sleep/mood review, and follow-up planning.
+At JHN, tremor and Parkinson’s symptoms are evaluated through a careful neurological examination, medication review, gait assessment, sleep and mood review, and structured follow-up planning for Parkinson's & Tremor Treatment in Gurgaon.

 Quick Check: Could This Be Parkinson’s or Another Movement Problem?